Predicting Events in MOBA Games: Prediction, Attribution, and Evaluation: Task and Dataset

 \subsection{Feature Extraction}

 In addition to the death information, we also record more than 2,000 in-game features every second of the games.
 We classify these features into five categories: ``hero'', ``global'', ``monster'', ``soldier'', and ``tower''.
-An example of input features and events can be found in the appendix, and the whole dataset will be released after publication.

 \begin{itemize}